grahamfalconer/hondaR-otherside/README.md

 <img src="readme_images/poster.png" style="width:90%;"> </br>

 <h3> What they did ... </h3>
 Honda designed a two-sided interactive film that enabled viewers to switch between stories about a suburban school-run and an art heist by typing “R” on their keyboards – a function that mirrors the Type R’s race button.
-There is a video synopsis available

-Honda's version of the video player is hosted <a href="http://wklondon.com/work/the-other-side/"> here </a> and works best in Safari.
+Experience it <a href="http://wklondon.com/work/the-other-side/"> here </a>, it works best in Safari.